 Watershed health — Unlisted Washington update

-We investigated the health of stream habitats in the Unlisted Washington Status and Trends Region in 2010 and 2019.
-In these study years, we saw the region's streams mostly in poor biological condition, with the highest physical stressors involving stream substrate.
+We investigated the health of stream in the Unlisted Washington Status and Trends Region in 2010 and 2019.
+In these study years, we saw the region's streams mostly in poor biological condition, with the highest physical indicators involving stream substrate.

 Use the map to navigate our reports by Status and Trends Region.